mdolab/OpenAeroStruct/openaerostruct/docs/advanced_features/multipoint_parallel.rst

     prob.model.add_constraint("fuel_sum", lower=0, upper=1e10, scaler=1e-5)   # this depends on both AS_point_0 and AS_point_1.

 Finally, let's change the linear solver from default.
-This step is not necessary and not directly relevant to parallelization, but ``LinearBlockGS`` solver works better on a fine mesh than the default ``DirectSolver``.
+This step is not necessary and not directly relevant to parallelization, but the ``LinearBlockGS`` solver works better on a fine mesh than the default ``DirectSolver``.

 .. code-block::